Frequently Asked Questions

 analytical results due late March late September

-report generation mid April mid October
+report generation early April early October

 bullet Why can’t I log into the data entry page?